vg-mjg/saki-portable-online/README.md

 3. Select common table

 ## Bugs
-1. Moving the cursor too fast freezes the game
+1. If error, try to run ppsspp as administrator/sudo
-2. If error, try to run ppsspp as administrator/sudo
+2. Toki and Teru should read waits but this seems to be bugged (needs a v1.01 patch)
-3. Toki and Teru should read waits but this seems to be bugged (needs a v1.01 patch)
+3. Can't reconnect after disconnection (?)
-4. Can't reconnect after disconnection (?)
+4. AFK host stops people from joining (?)
-5. AFK host stops people from joining (?)
+5. Can't handle too many connections (?)
-6. Can't handle too many connections (?)
+6. If ZeroTier troubles, remember to reboot the pc after the installation.
+And to disable VPN/firewall.

 ## Tierlist
 1. Kuro banned due to completely bullshit power